 Back in September 2016, Ontario-based artist Dave Kang released a pitch for a Silent Hill-style survival horror game called Year of the Ladybug.
 Today, Kang announced he is in talks with “an experienced producer from Japan” to make a game.

 “Today, I am delighted to let you know that I am currently in talks with an experienced producer from Japan,” Kang said in a video update reflecting on the history of Year of the Ladybug.
 “I was approached late last year, and I said yes, of course.
-We don’t know if the game is going to be called ‘Year of the Ladybug‘ or not, but one thing for sure: there will be a game, and I am insanely happy to be a part of it.
+We don’t know if the game is going to be called ‘Year of the Ladybug‘ or not, but one thing is for sure: there will be a game, and I am insanely happy to be a part of it.
 I’m so sorry I can’t give you more details at the moment, naturally it’s too early to share things, but I promise you I will keep you updated.”

 In a followup tweet, Kang clarified that the game is “not locked down,” but “the producer is currently searching for business possibilities and I’m a part of it.”